MaterializeInc/materialize/doc/user/content/ingest-data/amazon-msk.md

 Before you begin, you must have:

-- MSK cluster running on AWS.
+- An Amazon MSK cluster running on AWS.
 - A client machine that can interact with your cluster.

 ## Creating a connection